BoiseState/CS321_Bioinformatics/README.md

 - `[<cache-size>]` is an integer between `100` and `10000` (inclusive) that represents the maximum number of `BTreeNode` objects that can be stored in memory

-- `<SQLite-database-path>` the path to the SQL database created by loading a dump file using SQLite's .import command.
+- `<SQLite-database-path>` the path to a SQL database created by loading a dump file using SQLite's .import command.
 The name of the database file should be `xyz.k.db` where the sequence length is `<k>`, and the GeneBank file is `xyz.gbk`.
-The database file should have been created by the `GeneBankCreateBTree` program from the BTree it creates

 - `[<debug-level>]` is an optional argument with a default value of zero

     - It must support at least the following values for `GeneBankSearchBTree`:

         - `0`: The output of the queries should be printed on the standard output stream.
-Any diagnostic messages, help and status messages must be be printed on the standard error stream
+Any diagnostic messages, help and status messages must be printed on the standard error stream

 		- '1': The program displays more verbose messages.
 For example, it can show